Is Final Expense Insurance Worth It?

 errorCheck icon

-Contestability period considerations: If you pass away within the first two years of the policy, insurers may review claims more thoroughly to verify the accuracy of your application information.
-This contestability period is standard across life insurance products, but can potentially delay payouts while the review takes place.
+Contestability period considerations: If you die within the first two years of the policy, insurers may review claims more thoroughly to verify your application information.
+This contestability period is standard across life insurance products but can delay payouts during the review.

 Is Final Expense Insurance Right for You?